em32-rs/wg/README.md

 ## Purpose

-The group exists to pool efforts to facilitate developing Rust applications on the chips in scope by maintaining device crates and suitable hardware abstraction for the chips, as well as board support crates for selected devices built from those.
+The group exists to pool efforts to facilitate developing Rust applications on the chips in scope by maintaining Peripheral Access Crates (PACs) and suitable Hardware Abstraction Layer (HAL) implementations for the chips, as well as board support crates for selected devices built from those.

 ## Scope

-Chips in scope are the Silicon Labs EFM32 family and related or newer families, as long as they share architectural components to the extent of warranting shared Hardware Abstraction Layer (HAL) components.
+Chips in scope are the Silicon Labs EFM32 family and related or newer families, as long as they share architectural components to the extent of warranting shared HAL components.

 This encompasses the original EFM32 generations
 (EFM32 Gecko, EFM32 Tiny Gecko, EFM32 Giant Gecko, EFM32 Happy Gecko)